Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 While video surveillance powered by facial recognition isn’t exclusive to China—the US has been making efforts to use it to curb gun violence in schools—it’s China that seems to be taking this further than any other country.

 Comparison of popular Facial Recognition APIs

 When it comes to making use of Facial Recognition, what options do you have?
-In this section, we’ll take a look at what’s in common use, and how the various solutions stack up against each other.
+In this section, we’ll look at what’s in common use, and how the various solutions stack up against each other.